 Paul Woods was elected to the Commission in 2014.
 The commissioner holds an engineering degree from the University of Wisconsin and a master's degree in Public Administration from Boise State University.
 His prior experience includes serving as an Ada County Commissioner, work on the Boise Foothills Open Space Levy, as well as serving as a board member of the Community Planning Association of Southwest Idaho, Valley Regional Transit, the Ada County Air Quality Board, and the Region IV Mental Health Board.

 Kent Goldthorpe was elected to the ACHD Commission in November 2014.
-The first-time office holder has lived in Idaho for 40 years and is an avid outdoorsman.
+The first-time office holder has lived in Idaho for 43 years and is an avid outdoorsman.
 He studied biology and business at the University of Utah.
-Goldthorpe has also held various capacities within Republican Party; is a Meridian Parks & Recreation Commissioner; serves as a Board Member for Idaho DECA, and remains a volunteer leader for the Boy Scouts of America.
-The commissioner and his wife, Rina, have seven children and seventeen grandchildren.
+Goldthorpe has also held various capacities within the Republican Party, the Meridian Parks & Recreation Commission, Southwest Idaho Postal Customer Council, Air Quality Board, Idaho DECA and remains a volunteer leader for the Boy Scouts of America.
+The commissioner and his wife, Rina, have seven children and nineteen grandchildren.